Protests after Spain detains separatists

 Catalonia: Protests after Spain detains separatists

-Crowds have gathered in Barcelona to protest against the jailing of two leaders of the Catalan separatist movement.
+Tens of thousands have gathered in Barcelona for a candlelit protest after two leaders of the Catalan separatist movement were jailed.

 Jordi Sánchez and Jordi Cuixart are being held without bail while they are under investigation for sedition.